lengjingzju/cbuild-ng/README.md

 Note: bitbake cann't directly use the environment variables of the current shell in Yocto Build, so the custom environment variables should be exported from the recipe

+* BUILDVERBOSE      : Whether to build with more details output
+    * When it is set to `y`, the default values of `MAKESILENT` and `LOGOUTPUT` are empty
+* MAKESILENT        : Silent make mode, its default value is `-s`
+    * When it is set to empty, more compilation messages will be displayed
+* LOGOUTPUT         : Compilation output redirection, its default value is `1>/dev/null`
+    * When it is set to empty, more messages will be displayed
+* UNPACKFLAG        : Whether to unpack source code when doing `make all_fetches`, its default value is equal to `BUILDVERBOSE`

 ## Compilation Template